ESSS/alfasim-sdk/docs/source/02_alfasim_sdk_by_example.rst

 #.
 Retrieve the input data on the :py:func:`HOOK_INITIALIZE<alfasim_sdk.hook_specs.initialize>`.
 #.
 Save the input data on a plugin internal data.
 #.
 Get the liquid velocity from the solver, during run-time.
 #.
-Export the value into the created secondary variable.
+Export the value into the created/registered plugin secondary variable.

 .. contents::